When you first get pregnant, everything looks pretty normal from the outside.

 Every woman and every pregnancy is different.

-There are various factors which make a difference to how quickly a belly will show.
+There are various factors which make a difference in how quickly a belly will show.

 For example, how many times you’ve been pregnant before, muscle tone, if you have a retroverted uterus, and other things.